Hamood268/Tasks-Management-CLI/README.md

-# Tasks-Management-CLI
+# Task-Manager-CLI
-#  A CLI Tool to help managing tasks
+#  A CLI Tool to help manage tasks
 - Add Tasks
 - List Tasks
 - Mark as completed